-The funds raised by the Company under its Initial Public Offer are considered sufficient to meet the immediate objectives of the Group for the two-year period following its listing.
-Further funding may be required by the Company in the event that costs exceed estimates, to support its ongoing operations and implement its strategies.
+Further funding will be required by the Company in the future to support its ongoing operations and implement its strategies.
 There can be no assurance that such funding will be available on satisfactory terms or at all at the relevant time.
 Any inability to obtain sufficient financing for the Group's activities and future projects may result in the delay or cancellation of certain activities or projects, which would likely have a material adverse impact on the potential growth of the Company.
 The annual capital and operating budgeting processes are approved by the Board to ensure appropriate allocation of resources.